rticommunity/rticonnextdds-examples/examples/connext_dds/xml_application_env/c++11/README.md

-# Example Code: Example Code: XML Application Creation - Environment
+# Example Code: XML Application Creation - Environment

 The purpose of this example is to demonstrate the use of XML Application Creation and the Dynamic Data API.